mabeljarsdel/coinbook/LOG.md

 It seems the point of the problem is **burst amount of data** rather than algorithms.
 But we have no control over the amount or shape of server feed.

-Note that after refactoring to actor model on iOS 15 devices, I no longer get much visible spike.
+After refactoring to actor model and running on iOS 15, major constribution is like this.
-Even in a few of spikes, JSON decoding is no longer the major cause.

-Therefore, closing this issue.
+    8.00 ms   26.6%    0 s                              -[UIView(CALayerDelegate) drawLayer:inContext:]
+    6.00 ms   20.0%    0 s                                  OrderBookTableView.render(_:visibleBounds:)

+Bt the way, as Instruments is malfunction and doesn't show symbols properly.
+I need to reinvestigate this later.